Do I Need a UAE Resident Visa to Run My Tech Business?

 What Requires a Resident Visa

 Opening a UAE corporate bank account is the most common trigger.
 UAE banks require at least one signatory on the account to hold a valid UAE resident visa.
-Without this, most banks will decline the application or close an existing account.

 The Freelance Permit Option